-Support Tip: Organising Your Placement Data Using Placement Tracks
+Support Tip: Organizing Your Placement Data Using Placement Tracks

 There is a lot you can do with Field Mappings, but we’re going to focus on one of the areas that often gets overlooked; setting up placement tracks.